 AAA's Whole Life insurance policy offers lifetime coverage with fixed premiums, guaranteeing that your premium payments remain the same throughout your life.
 This policy also includes a cash value component that grows at a guaranteed rate.
 It works as a savings account within your policy.
 Over time, you can borrow against or withdraw from this cash value for financial needs, such as retirement or education expenses.

-Specifically designed for people aged 45 to 85, AAA's Guaranteed Issue Whole Life insurance offers coverage without the need for a medical exam or health questionnaires.
-This policy provides a more accessible path to life insurance for those who have health concerns or prefer a simplified application process.
+Designed for people aged 45 to 85, AAA's Guaranteed Issue Whole Life insurance offers coverage without the need for a medical exam or health questionnaires.
+This policy provides a more accessible path to life insurance for people who have health concerns or prefer a simplified application process.

 Universal Life Insurance

 AAA's LifeTime Universal Life policy provides flexible premiums with guaranteed lifetime coverage.
-You can adjust your premium payments within certain limits, allowing for greater control over your financial commitments.
-Guaranteed lifetime coverage ensures the death benefit remains in place for life as long as the required premiums are paid.
+YYou can adjust your premium payments within set limits to match your financial situation.
+Guaranteed lifetime coverage keeps the death benefit in place as long as required premiums are paid.

 Death benefit amounts start at $100,000 and can be as high as $5 million or more.
 With this policy, the insured can access up to 50% of their total benefit amount (with a maximum of $500,000) if they get diagnosed with a terminal illness that can lead to death within 12 months or less.
 This policy is available for customers aged 18 to 85.

 The Accumulator Universal Life policy from AAA focuses on cash value growth, allowing for investment opportunities within the policy.
-This means that a portion of your premiums can be invested, potentially increasing the cash value over time.
+A portion of your premiums can be invested, potentially increasing the cash value over time.
 The investment component offers the potential for higher returns, although it also comes with associated risks.

 Coverage amounts range from $100,000 to $5 million or more.
 Like LifeTime Universal Life, this type of policy also allows the insured to access as much as 50%, up to $500,000, of the death benefit should they be diagnosed with a terminal illness.